pod32g/proxy/README.md

 When enabled, the UI shows the top websites accessed through the proxy.
 The new Identity page lets you set a name and ID for the proxy which are sent on each upstream request using the `X-Proxy-Name` and `X-Proxy-Id` headers.

+More details about the interface and its pages can be found in [docs/GUI.md](docs/GUI.md).

 ## Testing

 Run the unit tests with: